run-ai/runai-model-streamer/docs/src/usage.md

 In local mode, the processes on each node divide the entire workload among themselves.

-In global mode, the workload is divided between all processes on all nodes.
+In global mode, the workload is divided between all the processes on all the nodes.

 For example, with 2 nodes and 16 processes (8 processes on each node), each process reads 1/8 of the workload in local mode and 1/16 in global mode.

-The mode should be selected according to the communication speed between nodes.
+The mode should be selected according to the communication speed between the nodes.
 By default, distributed streaming is done in local mode.
 To enable global mode, set `RUNAI_STREAMER_DIST_GLOBAL=1`.